This blog is a 3 part series of blogs. This is part 1.

 They heard all the fatties together on remedial PT (you get put on this when you fail to pass the 6 monthly required fitness test) and along comes a Physical Training Instructor to thrash the life out of you for the next hour.

 A completely degrading and humiliating experience where you are tortured for an hour every day for being a big chubster……….
 This would happen at the end of a long day.
-At the beginning you would still have to be dragged along a daily platoon run for 5-10 miles around the local area.
+In the beginning, you would still have to be dragged along a daily platoon run for 5-10 miles around the local area.

 I went around this circle for nearly four years until I plucked up the courage to come back to Civvy Street and try to integrate myself back into normal society.